vzaccaria/vzaccaria.github.io/_posts/2018-01-27-what-i-whish-i-knew-haskell-and-dependent-pairs.md

 description: This is a more of a personal memo about dependent typing (and Haskell) than anything else.
 I expect to write more about this subject as I move forward to other subjects in type theory.
 ---

 This is a more of a personal memo about dependent typing (and Haskell) than anything else.
-I expect to write more about this subject as I move forward to other subjects in type theory.
+I expect to write more about this subject as I move forward to other similar subjects.

 Dependent types
 ===============